Task Steps

 • Resource fields can use variables from earlier steps, which is useful in reusable deployment workflows.

-TOPdesk Incident Step
+TOPdesk Incident and Change Steps

-Required: TOPdesk integration + operation-specific incident fields
+Required: TOPdesk integration + operation-specific incident or change fields

 Optional: Saved incident reference name, caller lookup, category, operator group, processing status, and action text

-• Create Incident can publish output variables such as {{ topdesk_incident_number }} and {{ topdesk_incident_id }}.
+• Create operations can publish output variables such as {{ topdesk_incident_number }} and {{ topdesk_incident_id }}.

 Active Directory Action Step